ashfurrow/blog/source/blog/2018-03-17-building-better-software-by-building-better-teams.html.markdown

 **You will never finish.**

 You will never finish working towards compassion.
+Your education in compassion, your pursuit of building better teams, will last the rest of your life.

 It is *critical* to remember this.
 Us engineers are used to thinking about tasks in terms of GitHub issues to be closed or Trello cards to move to the “Done” column, but building compassionate teams is _not_ something you can ever call "finished."